-Without treatment, calcium stones recur in 40% of patients within 5 years of the first attack, and in 75% of patients within 20 years.
+Without treatment, calcium stones recur in 40% of people within 5 years of the first attack, and in 75% of people within 20 years.
 The individual risk for recurrence, however, varies depending on the stone and the underlying condition.
 For example, a 15-year-old with inherited cystine stones has a very high risk for recurrence, while a middle-aged man with a first calcium oxalate stone has a good chance of never passing another stone.

 Anyone who has had kidney stones should try to prevent a recurrence.
 Some general prevention tips include:

 - Increase fluid intake, restrict sodium, and reduce protein intake

 - Try to correct any dietary habits that cause acid or alkaline imbalances in the urine, which promotes stone formation